-- LPAM for Heatherwood - In an effort to improve the radio services at Heatherwood.
-The League of Friends is looking at an alternative to re-cabling existing systems.
-The alternative which is favoured by the League of Friends is the installation of the Low Power AM Service. - A Single Aerial - A single aerial mast would deliver the new service.
+In an effort to improve the radio services at Heatherwood.
+The League of Friends is looking a an alternative to re-cabling existing systems.
+The alternative which is favoured by the League of Friends is the installation of the Low Power AM Service.

+A single aerial mast would deliver the new service.
 This would be installed at one of the selected areas around the site which is suitable.